apurvagyan/programmer-training/robot/veteran/README.md

 * **All common syntax used in C++**
 * The C++ compilation/linking process
-* How templates work in C++ and how classes can be templated over both types and values
+* How templates work in C++ and how classes can be templatized over both types and values
 * **Stack vs. heap memory**
 * Ownership semantics
 * Different types of variables, including owned stack variables, references, pointers, and smart pointers